Planning For Late Life And Beyond With The Help Of An Elder Law Attorney

 Elder law is a term that has very broad connotations depending on the needs of the individual.
 Generally speaking, elder law encompasses:

-The No. 1 question most people have is, “Do I need to do some elder law or estate planning?”
+The No. 1 question most people have is, “Do I need to speak with an alder law attorney?”
 In short, the answer is probably yes.
 Without a plan in place, you have no control over where your assets will go or who will be in charge of handling your affairs if and when you are unable to do so for yourself.
 Moreover, if you do not have a plan in place and become incapacitated due to illness or injury, a probate guardianship may need to be initiated so the court can appoint a guardian to handle your affairs.
 The process can be very intrusive and embarrassing and requires multiple court appearances.
 With the proper plan in place, this can all be avoided.

 Protecting Assets And Minimizing Risks